chrisbobbe/chrisbobbe.github.io/skills.md

 * Use a DAO interface to send prepared statements to a PostgreSQL database

 ### Google, Udacity
-* Win a [scholarship](https://www.udacity.com/grow-with-google) (Jan. to March 2018) to learn full stack mobile-first development techniques and patterns (such as offline-first for slow connections)
+* Win a [scholarship](https://www.udacity.com/grow-with-google) (Jan. to April 2018) to learn full stack mobile-first development techniques and patterns (such as offline-first for slow connections)

 ### WordPress
 * Deploy WordPress manually to Heroku and connect it to an Amazon RDS instance running MySQL.
 (I later [switched](http://www.mild-mandarin.com/) to GreenGeeks because Heroku's ephemeral file system isn't best suited for WordPress.)